callstack/react-native-testing-library/website/docs/API.md

 ### With jest fake timers

 `waitFor` checks wether jest fake timers are enabled and adapts its behavior when it is the case.
-The following snippet is a simplified version of how it behaves when fake timers are enabled :
+The following snippet is a simplified version of how it behaves when fake timers are enabled:

 ```tsx
 let fakeTimeRemaining = timeout;